.COM vs .ORG vs .NET vs .CO vs .IO: Which Top Level Domain is Better? (A Guide)

 Over the years, the number of TLDs has grown exponentially.
 There are now hundreds of options like .ninja, .pizza, and .george (yes, that’s real).

-The main idea behind the new TLDs is to give you more choices for domain names.
+The main idea behind the new TLDs is to give you more options for domain names.
 So, even if .com is already taken, you still have a lot of options.
 But despite all these new options, .com and .net are still the first choices for most people who are building a new website.

 What does .com mean?

 Initially, people used the .com domain for online shops and business pages, but now it is used for most commercial websites.
-When you see a site with the .com extension, it mostly shows that the site is for business use.
+When you see a site with the .com extension, it mostly shows that the site is for commercial use.

 Over time, this extension became very common, and many people even started preferring it.
 Now you can see blogs, personal sites, and small pages operating with the .com name.